tripott/fall-19-react-starter-kit/readme.md

 ## About

 This React starter template uses parcel for its bundler.
-This repo provides a good starter template for the redux todo's app, or any new react app.
+This repo provides a good starter config template for any new react app.

 ## Getting Started